jmcrego/BiSync/README.md

 export FLASK_APP=bisync.py
 flask run --host=127.0.0.1 --port=5000
 ```
-Dependencies in requirements.txt are needed to run the model.
+Dependencies in requirements.txt are needed to run the server.

 ### Client